PowerMops/powermops-site/src/routes/pmops/Classes-3.md

 SetVref: to the file object.
 You must subsequently send a Create:, CreateNew:, Open: or OpenReadOnly: before you can access the file.
-The difference between Create: and CreateNew: is that the former will reuse a file if it already exists, which has the advantage that the file\'s icon stays where it was (useful if you are saving the same file over and over).
+The difference between Create: and CreateNew: is that the former will reuse a file if it already exists, which has the advantage that the file's icon stays where it was (useful if you are saving the same file over and over).
 The latter always creates a new file, so the file creation date is always correct.